Aninoss/simple-discord-cache-cleaner/README.md

 With the help of this tool, you can free some storage space and potentially find some deleted files.

 ## Features
-- Dump most the cache with mostly the right file format
+- Dump the cache with mostly the right file format
 - Clear the entire cache

 ## Download